 In-store and curbside pickup are contactless shopping experiences that have been growing at a rapid pace.
 For smart retailers looking to keep up, investing in solutions like Blackhawk Network’s curbside pickup and at-home activation makes a lot of sense.

-“Those are the retailers that are going to win,” concluded Philo, “the ones that are looking at consumer behavior and driving innovation to keep that consumer moving.”
+“Those are the retailers that are going to win,” concluded Philo, “the ones that are looking at consumer behaviour and driving innovation to keep that consumer moving.”

 This podcast was produced and is hosted by PaymentsJournal at: https://www.paymentsjournal.com/its-time-for-merchants-to-enhance-the-customer-experience-with-bopis-and-curbside-pickup-offerings